backstage/backstage/.changeset/hip-stingrays-kneel.md

 '@backstage/core-components': patch
 ---

-Create a minHeight variable and add a prop named 'fit' for determining if the graph height should grow or be contained.
+Create a variable for minimum height and add a prop named 'fit' for determining if the graph height should grow or be contained.